oysmal/langchain-workshop/WORKSHOP_GUIDE.md

 ### Common Issues

-1. **Missing PDF Files**
-   If the test script reports missing PDF files, ensure you've run the `utils/create_sample_pdfs.py` script first.

-2. **OpenAI API Key**
+1. **OpenAI API Key**
-   If you encounter authentication errors, check that your OpenAI API key is correctly set as an environment variable.
+   If you encounter authentication errors, check that your OpenAI API key is correctly set in `.env.local`.

-3. **Import Errors**
+2. **Import Errors**
-   If you encounter import errors, ensure you've installed all dependencies from requirements.txt.
+   Ensure you've installed all dependencies from requirements.txt.

-4. **File Path Issues**
+3. **File Path Issues**
    The project uses relative paths from the project root.
 Always run scripts from the project root directory.

+4. **PDF Creation**
+   If you encounter issues with sample PDFs, ensure you've run the `utils/create_sample_pdfs.py` script.

+5. **Model Errors**
+   If you encounter errors related to the OpenAI model, check that you're using a supported model name in your code.